Is poor communication holding your firm back? Find out (and how to improve).

 Comments and @mentions

-Firms with project management software or an accounting practice management tool that enables collaboration on emails and work are able to communicate in-context.
+Firms with accounting project management software or an accounting practice management tool that enables collaboration on emails and work are able to communicate in-context.

 They’re collaborating where the work is happening, which means they’re reducing context-switching, consolidating communications, and eliminating the need for internal email.